Skip to Content

 19. Kids abandon studying because defying their controlling parents makes them feel good, regardless of the harm to their future.

-20. Staying up late to watch TV and then wake up feeling tired the next day.
+20. Staying late to watch TV and then waking up tired the next day.

 References